soedinglab/MMseqs2-App/mcp/core/README.md

 await columns.sendTo({ tool: 'folddisco', databases: ['pdb_folddisco'] });
 ```

-Quality and conservation come from a CPU port of the page's WGSL compute shader, checked column for
-column against real GPU output (`test/fixtures/msa-gpu-metrics.json`).
-LDDT does not come from the
+Quality and conservation come from a CPU port of the page's WGSL compute shader.
+LDDT does not come
-shader at all — the backend ships it per column, and `-1` means *absent*, reported as `null`.
+from the shader — the backend ships it per column, and `-1` means *absent*, reported as `null`.

 `foldMasonSummary` is the cheap way in — entry and column counts, which metrics exist, and the spread
 of each — and it is bounded, so it costs the same on a 149-column alignment and a 5,000-column one.